NinevaStudios/nineva-docs/docs/ue-plugins/facebook-goodies.md

 v 2.1.1

-- FIXED 'exported' tag on acitivities for Android 12
+- FIXED 'exported' tag on activities for Android 12

 v 1.5.4